 How do I use the Table tab?

-After the connection is established, you will be able to name and auto-populate the columns of the dynamic table with selected Pipedrive deal's line items.
+- After the connection is established, you can name and auto-populate the columns of the dynamic table with selected Pipedrive deal line items.

 How do I use the Other tab?

-We will now move on to the next automation flow covering the post-signature phase.
+- We will move on to the following automation flow covering the post-signature phase.

 How to automatically update a deal when a contract is signed?

-With the creation phase set up, we now want to make sure the deal is also easily accessible in Pipedrive and updated as soon as the draft created in the previous automation flow is signed.
+- With the creation phase set up, we want to ensure the deal is also easily accessible in Pipedrive and updated as soon as the draft created in the previous automation flow is signed.

 How can I configure the trigger event?

-Use it to select Every contract drafted from a specific template and choose the template you want to use for this automation step.
+- Use it to select Every contract drafted from a specific template and choose the template you want for this automation step.

-Use the drop-down list to select the option which will define whether updating a Pipedrive deal stage should happen after each signature is added to the selected contract or only after the last one.
+- Use the drop-down list to select the option to define whether updating a Pipedrive deal stage should happen after each signature is added to the chosen contract or only after the last one.

-In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first, in order for the signed contract to trigger the Pipedrive deal update.
+- In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first for the signed contract to trigger the Pipedrive deal update.

-The next and last step you need to configure is the post signature automation action.
+- The next and last step to configure is the post-signature automation action.

 How can I configure the action event?

-Choose Update Deal from the drop-down list and define how to automatically update selected deal properties in Pipedrive.
+- Choose Update Deal from the drop-down list and define how to update selected deal properties in Pipedrive automatically.

-First, you need to specify which deal you want to update by choosing the corresponding Deal ID from the template's editable fields or typing in one manually.
+- First, you must specify which deal you want to update by choosing the corresponding Deal ID from the template's data fields or typing in one manually.

 How can I start using my new automation flow?

-Once you have determined all deal properties you wish to update and set up their values, you can click on Save to complete the setup.
+Once you have determined all deal properties you wish to update and set up their values, click Save to complete the setup.

-With Contractbook in-app Pipedrive integration, you can make pipeline and contract management simple.
+- With Contractbook in-app Pipedrive integration, you can simplify pipeline and contract management.

 If you still need additional information or assistance, reach out to us at any time via our Online Support Chat or by sending us an email.